A♠J♠ Preflop 6-Handed, what do you do here?

 LearnWPT Poker Hands of the Month!

-Here's a collection of your favorite and most discussed Poker Hands of the month.
+Here's a collection of our most thought-provoking Poker Hands of the month:

 Building a habit of thinking about poker away from the table will improve your game and how you will Learn to Think Like a Pro!

-That's why we ask that you read these articles to keep you thinking and learning about poker... even if you don't always agree with our analysis (keep those comments coming)!
+That’s why we ask that you read and practice these scenarios to keep you thinking and learning about poker… even if you don’t always agree with our analysis 😉!

 -LearnWPT